How Serious Is Lung Cancer?

 - These new cases accounted for more than 13 percent of all cancer diagnoses.4

-- Over the last 10 years, the number of deaths due to lung cancer has decreased about 6 percent among men, but increased about 2 percent among women.3
+- Over the last 10 years, the number of deaths due to lung cancer has decreased about 28 percent among men, but only increased about 3 percent among women.3

 Hope in Early Detection and New Treatment

 Lung cancer can be treated more successfully when it is found early.
 Researchers are working hard to develop tests that can find lung cancer in its early stages.
 New studies have shown that low-dose CT screening (LDCT) for high-risk individuals who meet certain guidelines can save lives.